CivicActions/security-policy/README.md

 - Private keys should never be placed on external servers – if you need SSH access to one server from another server (typically for a large data transfer), generate a dedicated key pair for that purpose or tunnel SSH over SSH port forwarding (ask IT for instructions).
 - If you suspect a private key file (or its passphrase) has been compromised, inform IT immediately, so that we can revoke the corresponding public key on our servers.
 - Keys must be 2048 bits as a minimum (keys using lower strengths must be replaced).
 4096 bits or higher is recommended for new keys.
-- Passphrases may be cached, but should expire at the end of each login session for desktops, or more frequently (when the lid is closed or every 1-4 hours) for laptops or mobile devices.
+- Passphrases may be cached, but should expire after 1-2 hours or at the end of each login session for desktops and laptops and after 5-15 minutes for mobile devices.

 ## Server & Site Security